ash/raku-course/essentials/positionals/exercises/series-of-numbers/solution/index.md

 {% include menu.html %}

-There are more than one ways to solve the given problem.
+There is more than one way to solve the given problem.

 ## Code 1

-The first sollution is more Raku-ish and compact.
+The first solution is more Raku-ish and compact.

 ```raku
 my $begin = prompt 'Begin: ';